Veraxus/nouveau/README.md

 You can find more detailed directions at [codeception.com/for/wordpress](https://codeception.com/for/wordpress#Install)

+### Generate Documentation
+To generate documentation using PhpDocumentor, simply run the following command after you've installed Composer dependencies:

+`php vendor/bin/phpdoc`

+This will create a docs/ directory within your theme containing documentation for your theme.

 # File Structure

 NOUVEAU has an file structure that encourages better organization of your theme.